Life Skills Development and Academic & Vocational Planning

 Phase II sees clients taking more responsibility for their own healthy eating and exercise.
 While Phase II Chef and Kitchen Staff provide the daily meals, clients are taught how to grocery shop and cook balanced meals for themselves.
 Clients also learn how to use local transportation to get to the gym or other wellness activities.

-Phase II Clients use the sober network relationships developed in Phase I to find transportation to their 6 weekly Twelve-Step meetings.
-Clients continue developing their spiritual lives and working the Steps with their sponsor.
+Phase II Clients use the sober network relationships developed in Phase I to find transportation to their 6 weekly support group meetings.